YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ```

 Here we see that the CNP completely fails to model the predictive distribution: the mean function is overly smooth and hardly passes through the context points.
-Moreover, we might hope that a CNP trained on periodic samples might learn to leverage this structure, but it seems that no notion of periodicity have been learned.
+Moreover, we might hope that a CNP trained on periodic samples might learn to leverage this structure, but it seems that no notions of periodicity have been learned.
 Finally, the uncertainty seems constant, and is significantly overestimated everywhere.
 It thus seems reasonable to conclude that the CNP is not expressive enough to accurately model this (more complicated) process.